 Requirements for Growing Peace Lily

-The peace lily is native to the tropical climate where it grows under the canopy of trees in warm and humid weather.
+The peace lily is native to the tropical climate, where it grows under the canopy of trees in warm and humid weather.
 Any spot that replicates those conditions is best for its growth.
 As it requires a shady spot and constant temperature, it does best indoors as a houseplant.
 Somewhere where it can receive bright indirect sunlight, a few hours of morning sunlight is beneficial.
-Cold drafts and the hot and dry wind is detrimental for this plant, so keep it away from such places.
+Cold drafts and the hot and dry wind is detrimental to this plant, so keep it away from such places.

 Also Read: How to Grow Spider Plant

-Keep peace lily and other houseplants that prefer humid surroundings away from air vents of your AC and heating units.
+Keep peace lily and other houseplants that prefer humid surroundings away from the air vents of your AC and heating units.
 Keeping this plant close to a dehumidifier is also a NO, NO!

 Peace lily prefers evenly moist soil when grown outdoors.
-You can keep the soil slightly moist all the time of your indoor peace lily, but this might lead to overwatering if you don’t have a green thumb.
+You can keep the soil slightly moist all the time for your indoor peace lily, but this might lead to overwatering if you don’t have a green thumb.